-Each system will have it’s own “algorithm” which is used to analyse the data from it’s sensors in real-time, and to decide if the you have experienced a fall.
+Each system will have its own “algorithm” which is used to analyze the data from its sensors in real-time, and to decide if you have experienced a fall.

 This is actually called Automatic Fall Detection or Automated Fall Detection, as it will send a signal regardless of whether the wearer is conscious or not.

-Well all the fall detectors except for Walabart Home use sensors – the latest technical innovation in fall technology
+Vayyar Home – the latest technical innovation in fall technology

 Very recently a company called Vayyar Imaging has launched the most advanced form of Automatic Fall Detection which is completely unique at present.

-Their system is called Walabot Home and uses very low frequency radio waves to build up 3d imaging, and with artificial intelligence software they are able to tell if a person is standing, sitting or lying and if they are on the ground.
+Their system is called Vayyar Home, and uses very low frequency radio waves to build up 3d imaging, and with artificial intelligence software they are able to tell if a person is standing, sitting or lying and if they are on the ground.

-Their system is 4 times more effective in fall detection than any other system – it doesn’t matter how hard you fall, once you are on the floor it knows that, and makes an alert.
+Their system is 4 times more effective in fall detection than any other system (according to tests by Vayyar) – it doesn’t matter how hard you fall, once you are on the floor it knows that, and sends an alert.